TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

     <ext_core:Changelog/10.0/Breaking-88564-PageTSconfigSettingTSFEconstantsRemoved>`)
     Page TSconfig: :typoscript:`TSFE.constants`.

+The TypoScript part is covered in the
+:ref:`TypoScript Reference: TSFE <t3tsref:data-type-gettext-tsfe>`.
-Focusing on the PHP part (as the TypoScript part is covered in the :ref:`TypoScript Reference: TSFE <t3tsref:data-type-gettext-tsfe>` page), this page gives an overview, what can be used, what is deprecated, removed or discouraged and in which way the TSFE class itself may be interesting to developers.
+In this section we focus on the PHP part and give an overview, in which way the TSFE class can be used.

 Accessing TSFE
 ===============